Effygal/zns-obj/README.md

 }

 ```

-Loggers are assumed to never fail, because they emulate ZNSSDs for our purpose;
-All loggers within the cluster talks to all gateways for append request; the chosen logger talks to the gateway who made the choice for read request; the undelying implementation of append is in terms of pwrite and lseek; the underlying implementation of read is in pread; two services running on two threads.
+All loggers within the cluster talk to all gateways for append request; the chosen logger talks to the gateway who made the choice for read request; the underlying implementation of append is in terms of pwrite and lseek; the underlying implementation of read is in pread; two services running on two threads.
-Loggers are assumed to never fail (although we implemented failure handle for loggers as well), because they are pretending to be ZNSSDs, thus are persistent.
+Loggers are assumed to never fail (although we implemented failure handles for loggers as well), because they are pretending to be ZNSSDs that are persistent.

 ## Client